-Barrow’s story highlights the important contribution made during World War II of the 6,000 Caribbean men and women who volunteered to serve in the Royal Air Force as pilots, navigators, flight engineers and air gunners.
-Around 5,500 were engaged by the RAF as ground staff and 450 as aircrew; while 80 women joined the Women’s Auxiliary Air Force (WAAF).
-100 of the Caribbean volunteers became officers (Barrow being one of that number) and 103 were decorated for gallantry or exceptional service.
+Errol Barrow’s story highlights the important contribution made during World War II of the men and women from the Caribbean who volunteered to serve in the Royal Air Force as pilots, navigators, flight engineers and air gunners.

 When looking at West Indian World War II volunteers a key question is what was their driving force.
-For some it might have been a deep love for the motherland as depicted by the Armistice / Remembrance Sunday hymn “I vow to thee my country” based on a poem by diplomat Sir Cecil Spring-Rice which described how a Christian owes his loyalties to both his homeland and the heavenly kingdom.
-For the majority, like Barrow it was more likely that they joined up to lend support to the motherland – as the alternative, should Hitler have defeated the motherland – they like others across Europe would have been returned to slavery.
-Fellow volunteers like Errol Barrow were fighting for freedom for the West Indies and for all the little countries of the world that would otherwise be controlled by bullies.
+Outside of the UK there was no compulsory conscription.
+For some it might have been a deep love for the motherland as depicted by the Remembrance Sunday hymn “I vow to thee my country” which describes how a Christian owes his loyalties to both his homeland and the heavenly kingdom.
+For the majority, like Errol Barrow, it was more likely that they joined-up to lend support to the motherland, as the alternative, should Hitler have defeated the motherland, would have been a return to slavery.

-The newcomers from the Caribbean that were joining an air force that had only abandoned the services’ “colour bar” against non-European enlistment in October 1939, in a time of need, now took racism seriously.
+The newcomers from the Caribbean were joining an air force that had only abandoned the services’ “colour bar” against non-European enlistment in October 1939, in a time of need, and took racism seriously.
 An Air Ministry (RAF) Confidential Order of June 1944 was unequivocal: